khaled-Alammari/simple-calculator/README.md

 # simple-calculator
-Simpel calculator with a beautiful design.
+Simpel calculator with a beautiful design.<br>
+A challenge from Frontend Mentor.